 “I gotta tell you…”

 Every story started that way: I gotta tell you.
+The Man Who Died Five Times said it.
+So did Lobster Guy.
 At first, it sounds like a throwaway line, a qualifier that could start any outrageous story.
 But I couldn’t help but wonder: what if that phrase is meant to be taken literally?
 What if that is a statement of fact?

 I have to tell you this, because that’s what I’m supposed to do.